 We offer a range of online resources on freelance and business advice and we host events in our enterprise learning space, not just a shop and online throughout the academic year.

 How can I showcase or sell my work?

 UAL students and graduates can sell work through not just a shop, UAL’s retail and enterprise space.
-You can also apply to get a discounted stall at the Top Drawer trade show – keep an eye out for the spring deadline.
-Plus, we run paid design commissions such as our Christmas Wrapping Paper & Gift Tag design competition which is currently open for applications.
+Plus, we regularly run paid design competitions.

 How can I apply for awards and funding?